nickvazz/DRLND-P1-Navigation/Report.md

 The best models can be found [here](https://github.com/nickvazz/Udacity-DRL/tree/master/Section2/best-models).

+# Future Work!

+After the initial hype around the vanilla DQN, there have been many other networks and training strategies that could solve the model either faster or be more robust.
+Some of these might include using the Dueling DQN or a Double DQN to start as they are not too much extra work.
+The next step may be to change the way the experience is sampled and use Prioritized Experiences instead.
+After that, it may be worth trying to use Rainbow which includes a lot of small changing to the model that in aggregate allow for a great Agent to be trained.

 # Appendix - A (All-Model Results)
 | model     | GAMMA | UPDATE_EVERY | num_units | win_iter |
 |-----------|-------|--------------|-----------|----------|